Cause of nose bleed or epistaxis

 Medications that cause

-Aspirin - coumadin or warfarin - non steroidal antiinflammatory drugs nsaids
+Aspirin - coumadin or warfarin - non steroidal antiinflammatory drugs nsaids.
+Plavix is an antiplatelet medications that thins the blood.

 Herbs and supplements that may thin the blood making you a little more likely to nosebleed

-Fish oils - ginkgo biloba - green tea or extract
+Fish oils - ginkgo biloba - green tea or extract, garlic, onions.

 Rendu-Osler-Weber disease or hereditary hemorrhagic telangiectasia is a multisystem autosomal dominant hereditary disorder.
 The disorder is manifested by multiple dysplasia of blood vessels of the skin and mucous membranes.
 This results in recurrent and sometimes severe bleeding, of which epistaxis is the most common.